Stadio Giuseppe Sinigaglia: Major developments

+In May 2026, Como 1907 began a major stadium redevelopment ahead of possible UEFA competitions.
+The "Curva Como" was demolished and rebuilt in reinforced concrete to meet UEFA requirements, increasing the stadium's capacity to 12,379 seats.
+The project also included pitch expansion, new undersoil heating, upgraded media and hospitality areas, and improved accessibility.

 Specifics

 The total capacity of the stadium is (as of 2025) 10,759 spectators; in the last season in which Como played in Serie A (2002-2003), the capacity was 13,900.
 Over the years the maximum capacity has been changed several times and adapted to the categories in which Como played, to the needs and safety standards.
 Finally, the particularity of the stadium is that it located very close to the lakeshore, which is clearly visible from most of the stands.
 For this distinctive feature, the stadium was labelled as "the most beautiful in the world" by the famous Italian sports journalist Gianni Brera.

 For the 2023-2024 football season, in which Como played the Serie B championship, the commercial capacity of the stadium was about 7,000 seats, increased several times during the season.
 On 1 March 2024, the available seats were 7,798, of which 3,960 in the west corner, 800 in the "Distinti" stands, 2,338 in the central grandstand and 700 in the east corner.
 After the intervention in the summer of 2024, the capacity of the stands was increased to 3,666 seats.
 In February 2025, the away supporters sector of the stadium was expanded by adding an additional 175 seats.
 Due to the presence of the seaplane base, two of the four light towers that illuminate the pitch (the ones on either side of the west corner) are painted white and red; just to the side of one of them there is also a wind-sleeve.
 The resulting light pollution has often been a source of discomfort for flight operations.